Correspondence / Communications

 - That we do not leave any permanent traces behind us in vulnerable areas.

 As a traveler with Hurtigruten, your contribution to environmental care is welcome.
 We have garbage sorting aboard all ships, and we encourage you to turn off lights when leaving the cabin and pull out the plug from electrical outlets not in use.
+In 2018, we banned all single-use plastic on board our fleet.
 When ashore, bring your litter back to the vessel or dispose at a designated place.
 We are often near wildlife on our cruises.
 Please heed the advice of our tour leader/expedition leader and excursion guides and strive toward acting in a way that does not alter the wildlife’s natural behavior.

 We may book your flights to and from Norway in coach class, first class, or premium class, with airline partners such as Delta, KLM/Air France, Norwegian Air, Norwegian Air Shuttle, SAS (Scandinavian Airlines), or other International Air Transport Association (IATA) airlines.
 Please note that direct flights are not always available and you might need a connection in Oslo, Copenhagen, Stockholm, or Amsterdam, or a major North American hub.
 Your flight arrival and departures times will align with the cruise schedule.
 Depending on the flight operator, snacks and drinks are included in your coach-class booking, or may be purchased for a fee.
 Generally, one piece of hand luggage at a weight of 17 lbs is allowed on board the plane.
 Please check the airline’s website for more information about the meals on board and the maximum size and weight of your hand luggage.
 Generally, free checked luggage is restricted to one piece with a maximum of 51 lbs, but this may differ depending on the air connection.
 You will receive the details of your flights’ itinerary with your travel documents.